If you’re a small business wanting to impose a minimum transaction amount for purchases, know the rules the card companies have to avoid trouble

 “There also may be some merchants who don’t fully understand the new law and will try to impose a higher minimum, or one for debit,” Visa spokesman Ted Carr says, by email.
 “In those cases, cardholders can report the situation by contacting their card issuer by calling the number on the back of their card.”

-Before the new rules Until the new federal law, three of the big four card networks (Visa, MasterCard, and Discover), didn't allow merchants who accepted their cards to set transaction minimums.
+Until the 2010 federal law, three of the big four card networks (Visa, Mastercard, and Discover), didn’t allow merchants who accepted their cards to set transaction minimums.

 Since convenience is one of the big benefits credit cards offer, some card networks and banks worried that the minimums would hinder usage, says Betsy Haglage, spokeswoman for the Electronic Payments Coalition.
 “On that level, they are not happy with it.”